anagha-microsoft/databricks-workshops/general-workshop/docs/1-provisioning-guide/ProvisioningGuide.md

 10. Azure Cosmos DB (for the primer only)<br>
 11. Azure Data Factory v2 (for the primer only)<br>
 12. Azure Key Vault (for the primer only)<br>
+13. Azure IoT hub and device telemetry simulator (for the primer only) <br>

 **Note**: All resources shoud be **provisioned in the same datacenter**.<br>